-Motor vehicle manufacturers and technology companies are aggressively researching and testing driverless technology.
-Companies like Volvo, Uber, General Motors, Tesla, and many startups already have self-driven cars and even tractor-trailers on roads in the United States and Europe, but these vehicles still have human drivers aboard as a safety measure.
-This is predicted to change in the next few years, making truly driverless motor vehicles a reality.
+Motor vehicle manufacturers and high-tech companies are aggressively researching and testing driverless technology.
+Companies like Volvo, Uber, General Motors, Tesla, and many startups already have self-driven cars and even tractor-trailers on roads in the United States and Europe, but most of these vehicles still have human drivers aboard as a safety measure.

-Proponents of these driver-free vehicles claim they will make the roads safer and reduce traffic congestion, but recent accidents involving autonomous vehicles have raised questions about their safety, and about who can be held responsible in such accidents.
-Liability law concerning driver-free vehicles is uncharted territory, and many issues must be sorted out by the courts.
+Proponents of these driver-free vehicles claim that they will make the roads safer and reduce traffic congestion, but recent accidents involving autonomous vehicles have raised questions about their safety and about who can be held responsible in such accidents.
+Liability law concerning driver-free vehicles is uncharted territory, and many issues must be sorted out by the courts and lawmakers.

 Another concern about traffic safety and driverless vehicles is the transition period between when autonomous cars and trucks are introduced and share the roads with human drivers, before all vehicles are driverless.
 Will self-driven vehicles understand the subtle language of driving, such as waving another driver through an intersection or flashing your vehicle’s high beams?
 And, since driverless cars will be programmed to follow traffic laws, will they be able to safely share roads with human drivers who often don’t follow traffic laws to a T?